Skip to content

 Note:

-In Chinese, the characters 一 (yī) and 不 (bù) undergo a change in tone when they are part of verbal reduplications, such as 想一想 (xiǎng yi xiǎng) or 吃不吃 (chī bu chī).
-In this context, 一(yī) and 不 (bù) are pronounced with the neutral tone.
+In Chinese, the characters 一 (yī) and 不 (bù) change tone when they are part of verbal reduplications, such as 想一想 (xiǎng yi xiǎng) or 吃不吃 (chī bu chī).
+In this context, 一(yī) and 不 (bù) are pronounced with a neutral tone.
 Here are additional examples:

 • 看一看 (kàn yi kàn) take a look